 If you are exploring private student loans as an option to pay for college, know that they don’t always offer the same options or borrower protections as federal student loans.
 Individual lenders can set their own rates and repayment terms, so be sure to read the fine print before borrowing.
 In general, private student loans are considered an option only after all other sources of funding, including federal student loans, have been evaluated.

-While considering private student loans, evaluate a few different lenders to find the best rate and terms for your personal situation.
-When making lending decisions, lenders will generally evaluate a borrower’s credit score and history, among other factors.
+While considering private student loans, it’s a good idea to look at a few different lenders to find the best rate and terms for your personal situation.
+When making lending decisions, lenders will generally evaluate a borrower’s (or their cosigner’s) credit score and history, among other factors.

 9. Target Specific Scholarships